bethsheets/SNPcalling_tutorial/README.md

 ```
 # Open terminal
 # are command line tools installed?
 Type the command below.
 If it is installed, it should return the path.
+#Type the following into terminal and hit enter:
 xcode-select -p